-With the launch of a single app (and a new mobile device operation system), Apple has apparently managed to make portable and in-car navigation systems all but obsolete
+With the launch of a single app (and a new mobile device operation system), Apple has apparently managed to make portable and in-car navigation systems

 .
 Announced at this week’s Apple World Wide Developer’s Conference, Apple Maps promises to deliver unprecedented levels of routing advice.